 On ship call days, there are free shuttle buses for debarking cruise passengers and crew to nearby MTR stations adjoining shopping malls.
 During turn calls, additional paid shuttle service is typically available both from the cruise line (e.g. to airport) and from the terminal operator (e.g. to Kowloon Airport Express and Tsim Sha Tsui area hotels, and/or Hung Hom Station).
 Please ask shore excursion staff onboard for details.

 Taxis are inexpensive and relatively honest, but supply is limited during debark, particularly on weekday mornings.
 We recommend debarking independent passengers to consider taking a free or paid shuttle bus, and onward taxi/MTR/bus after alighting.

 Parking in the Kai Tak Cruise Terminal is limited.
 We recommend local cruise visitors to take a taxi or public transportation to the terminal, in case a parking space is not available when you arrive.

-Free Wi-Fi is available throughout the terminal, including the rooftop garden and the six F&B outlets: Dim sum / Chinese banqueting, Hong Kong-style cafe, Continental cuisine with local craft beers, Western cafe, International restaurant, and Champagne bar.
+Free Wi-Fi is available throughout the terminal including the rooftop garden.
+There are 5 F&B outlets: Dim sum / Chinese banqueting restaurant, Hong Kong-style cafe, Continental cuisine with local craft beers, International bar and restaurant, as well as a Kids cafe.

 Money exchange service is available on ship call days.